-Hand percussion refers toany type of percussion instrument from many cultures around the world that is played held in hand.
-Hand percussion can be made from many materials such as wood, plastic, rattan etc. it is usually played by shaking, scrapping or tapping with fingers or sticks.
+Hand percussion refers to any type of percussion instrument from many cultures around the world that are played held in hand.
+Hand percussion can be made from many materials such as wood, plastic, rattan, and etc. it is usually played by shaking, scrapping or tapping with fingers or sticks.
 Some example of hand percussion is marimba and xylophone.

-The word ‘percussion’ has been thought of as a drum set by many people.
+The word ‘percussion’ has been thought of like a drum set by many people.
 Hand percussions are perhaps the most primitive members of the hand percussion family but they can produce the complex sound to a song.
 Their complex sound is a reason why hand percussion is still widely used in many genre songs around the world.
-For example the triangle, shakers and maracas are very simple to use yet in a hand of an expert it can make a song more alive.
+For example, the triangle, shakers, and maracas are very simple to use yet in the hand of an expert can make a song more alive.

-Bali treasures offers a wide range of hand percussion products.
+Bali treasures offer a wide range of hand percussion products.
 Our hand percussions have been exported to many countries around the world and used by many percussionists in making performances.

 How To Play A Hand Percussion